Managing studies

 Click on the JSON block.
 A JSON editor will appear.
 Click on “Beautify” in the top right corner for better readability.
 Note that any invalid JSON will be shown via a little red X at the left of the relevant line!

 Once you are happy with your changes click ‘Close’.
 Then hit “Save Changes” in the bottom right corner.
 If your study has already been approved, then clicking “Save Changes” will automatically reject the study.
-You will have to resubmit it for a Lookit admin to reapprove.
+You will have to resubmit it for a CHS admin to reapprove.

 Edit JSON